Isetnofret II: Titles

 The titles of Isetnofret II include: Lady of The Two Lands (nbt-t3wy), Great King’s Wife (hmt-niswt-wrt), Mistress of Upper and Lower Egypt (hnwt-Shm’w -mhw), King’s Wife (hmt-nisw).

 Life

 Isetnofret II grew up during the reign of Ramesses II, her possible grandfather.
-If she was the daughter of Khaemwaset, she may have grown up in Memphis, otherwise, she grew up in Piramesse.
+If she was the daughter of Khaemwaset, she may have grown up in Memphis.

 Isetnofret II is attested several times during the reign of her husband: